hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

         * “Remind me what the name of this function is?”
         * “Which syntax is correct? (provide several options)”
     * These prompts can be answered via the conferencing chat.
 Be sure to allow ample response time, factoring in both technical delays and time to think.
     * As with in-person workshops, other platforms can also be set up for formative assessment to create polls, multiple-choice questions, or wordles.
-Or a collaborative document may be used to provide more extensive exercises for independent or group practice
+Or a collaborative document may be used to provide more extensive exercises for independent or group practice.

 #### Collaborative notes
 Any collaborative note-taking platform your group has been using should transition nicely for online use.
 If a document platform offers chat or other communication features, be clear to the learners how these should or should not be used.

 The top of the document is a great place for important notes, including space for participants to add their names and contact information, as well as a static place for important links.
 A document is also a good place to put question prompts or instructions for breakout activities.
 Be sure that the document link is shared in an email or something less ephemeral than a chat window or slide.
 Any identifying information added to persistent documents should be opt-in only.

 The challenge presented by a single small screen is particularly relevant to use of collaborative documents.
 Be mindful of when learners are asked to direct attention here, and be sure to allow time for switching between windows as needed.
 As with all communications platforms, be sure a helper is assigned to monitor and support note-taking at all times.

 #### Breakout Rooms
 Using breakout rooms can consume a lot of time in a workshop.
 However, feedback overwhelmingly indicates that learners appreciate opportunities to work in breakouts, so we strongly recommend making the time to do so.